What to do about Apple’s shameful Mac security flaw

 Just tested the apple root login bug.
 You can log in as root even after the machi was rebooted pic.twitter.com/fTHZ7nkcUp— Amit Serper (@0xAmit) November 28, 2017

-The problem is that once you have penetrated the Mac as a root “super-user” you are able to get inside System Preference to make other changes, install software, and access files inside other user accounts.
+The problem is that once you have penetrated the Mac as a root “superuser” you are able to get inside System Preferences to make other changes, install software, and access files inside other user accounts.

 As Apple puts it:

-Note: UPDATE (29 November 9:30am PDT): Apple has issued an apology and a patch to rectify this problem, more details here.